What is a Catholic Education?

 Again, since a true education always involves God and man’s final, eternal end, it is obvious that such an education requires the student to know God’s Revelation.
 Those unfortunate students who are not given a God-centered education are not really being given an education at all.

-Again, only the Catholic Church and the Catholic Faith provide the answers, by familiarizing the student with the Deposit of the Faith handed down by the Apostles, through the Father, Doctors, and popes through the centuries.
+Again, only the Catholic Church and the Catholic Faith provide the answers, by familiarizing the student with the Deposit of the Faith handed down by the Apostles, through the Fathers, Doctors, and popes through the centuries.
 It is only the Catholic Church which really understands reality – the reality of man, the effects of the Fall and Original Sin, true theology, and even true philosophy.
 The importance and relevance of this truth for a solid education cannot be understated.
 For example, when reading great works of literature, it is only the Catholic Faith which can provide the student the certainly-true framework of Revelation, coupled with the wisdom of saints such as St. Thomas Aquinas, which the student needs to determine truth from error.
-It is this safe framework which allows the student to “already have the answers”, and to judge that book’s message, or certain actions and belief of its characters.
-For example, in scientific works such as biology, the student can see that certain modern errors are condemned by the Church’s teachings (e.g. evolution, certain forms of eugenics).
+It is this safe framework which allows the student to “already have the answers”, and to judge that book’s message, or certain actions and views of its characters.
+In scientific works such as biology, the student can see that certain modern errors are condemned by the Church’s teachings (e.g. evolution, certain forms of eugenics).
 In history, one can see even with a brief study that some of the Founding Fathers of the United States (such as Benjamin Franklin and Thomas Jefferson) held views consistently condemned not only by Catholic theology, but even good philosophy.